I am a mother. An entrepreneur. A writer. A speaker.

 In my 20s, I had life by the horns.
 Every goal I set for myself, I achieved.
-This small-town girl from Oregon figured out how to make it in the big city, all by herself.
-After graduating with honors from GW, I worked in Washington, DC as an international trade and Latin American economic integration specialist.
-Yearning for a seat at the table, I earned an MBA in Finance from the Wharton School of Business and an MA in International Studies and Portuguese from the Lauder Institute at U Penn, then landed a coveted position as a management consultant in McKinsey & Company’s London office.
+A small-town girl from Oregon, I worked hard and figured out how to make it in the big city.
+After graduating with honors from GWU, I worked in Washington, DC as an international trade and Latin American economic integration specialist.
+Yearning for a seat at the table, I earned an MBA in Finance from the Wharton School of Business and an MA in International Studies & Portuguese from the Lauder Institute at U Penn, then landed a coveted position as a management consultant in McKinsey & Company’s London office.
 (I'm also a Type-A over-achiever.
-Can you tell?? :) )
+Can you tell???)

 Then life happened.
 And it all fell apart.

 Soon after moving to London, my marriage started showing signs of stress.
 Eight months later, my son was born, followed by my daughter two years after.
 Wanting to be home with my babies, I walked away from my career at McKinsey.
 I was 31 with a failing marriage, an aborted career, student loan debt, and two toddlers, while living 5,000 miles from home.
 I felt isolated, alone, sad, like a fraud.

 On my daughter’s 11-month birthday, ashamed, guilt-ridden, and feeling like a failure, I summoned the strength and courage to finally listen to my little voice and make the life-altering, heart-breaking, difficult decision to leave my marriage.